PuruVJ/puruvjdev2/src/blog/git-pr-clean-commits.md

 Don't worry.
 Just read on.

 > Disclaimer: I'm not a git expert in any way.
 In fact I started using it to its full extent only 2 months back from now, in <mark>November, 2020</mark>.
 The explanation you read below may be (partially)incorrect, and if you find that, please inform me with a Direct Message on twitter [@puruvj](https://twitter.com/puruvj).
-You'll be doing a favour to the whole community as a whole.
+You'll be doing a favour to the whole community.
 However be assured, the commands/steps below are tested to work well, and are correct.

 # Explanation